 Why discoloration happens in enameled cookware?

-People usually prefer enameled cookware because of its cast-iron properties and special porcelain coating.
-It makes the pots and pans thick, elegant, durable, and long-lasting.
+Enameled cookware is a popular choice for many people due to its combination of cast-iron properties and a special porcelain coating.
+These qualities make the pots and pans thick, elegant, durable, and long-lasting.

 Methods to prevent stains and discoloration in enamel cookware!